Skip to main content

 Type: boolean | undefined

-Set true to use the time as recorded by Node.js rather than PostgreSQL.
+Set to true to use the time as recorded by Node.js rather than PostgreSQL.
 It's strongly recommended that you ensure the Node.js and PostgreSQL times are synchronized, making this setting moot.

 Three ants crawling atop the footer